fresheneesz/lima/README.md

   * ...
 * numbers
   * Migrate numbers to use some BigInteger module for its numerator and denominator rather than javascript numbers.
-  * Migrate strings to use LimaEncoding format with full unicode support for character indexing and counting
   * 00 (infinity)
   * error
   * number postfixes